kaonmir/n8n-nodes-slack-verify-req/README.md

-# n8n-nodes-literalai
+# n8n-nodes-slack-verify-req

 This is an n8n community node.
-It lets you use Literal AI in your n8n workflows.
+It lets you use Slack Verify Request in your n8n workflows.

-Literal AI is a platform that allows you to create and manage your own AI models.
+Slack Verify Request is a feature that allows you to verify the authenticity of requests from Slack.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.